Bartlesville Radio » News » Former Leadership Reflects on BPS Foundation Beginnings

 The Bartlesville Public Schools Foundation celebrated its 35th anniversary in September, and leaders from the past are proud of the direction the Foundation has taken since its inception.

-Nancy Grigsby, the founding President of the BPS Foundation, said the organization continues to fulfill its mission to advance quality education in Bartleville Public Schools.
+Nancy Grigsby, the founding President of the BPS Foundation, said the organization continues to fulfill its mission to advance quality education in Bartlesville Public Schools.
 Grigsby said the Foundation has a phenomenal director in Blair Ellis and a solid group of people around her to keep the group alive.
 She said the BPS Foundation is a treasure for the Bartlesville community as it would be for any community in the state and the nation.

 Today, Grigsby lives close to her family in Austin, Texas.
 Grigsby said she is proud of the State of Oklahoma for its desire to improve education.
 She said she believes the state has created somewhere up to 200 Public Schools Foundations, which is wonderful music to her ears.